aspose-zip/Aspose.ZIP-Products/zip/net/extract/xhtml/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your XHTML files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="XHTML" readMoreLink="https://docs.fileformat.com/web/xhtml/" >}}
-The XHTML is a text based file format with markup in the XML, using a reformulation of HTML 4.0.
-These files are well suited to be open or viewed in a web browser.
-XHTML was designed to be more structured, less scripting, generic; using all the existing facilities of XML and more device independent.
-XHTML provides a generally worthwhile set of elements and attributes, with extension options in combination with style sheets.
-The attributes are used from the metadata attributes collection.
-XHTML provides flexibility and accessibility by subordinating all HTML presentation elements to style sheets.
-Style sheets are more versatile than these presentational elements.
-Specifications for HTML 4.01, HTML5 and XHTML are being dynamically developed by the World Wide Web Consortium (W3C).

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->